micmejia/bible-dump/NKJV/Genesis/Gen 28.md

 so that I come back to my father's house in peace, then the Lord shall be my God.

 ###### 22
-And this stone which I have set as a pillar shall be God's house, and of all that You give me I will surely give a [^e]tenth to You."
+And this stone which I have set as a pillar shall be God's house, and of all that You give me I will surely give a tenth to You."